rlhamilton/ieee-customization/README.md

 The transform has been tested with xep and fop, but works best with xep.
 The fop rendering does not handle footnotes cleanly.

+The file authguide.xml contains a DocBook XML version of the author's guide used to create this stylesheet.
+You can build it by typing: make guidefop or make guidexep, depending on which formatter you choose to use.

-To Do/Known Problems:
+### To Do/Known Problems:

 The stylesheets are mostly complete, but not widely tested.
 Here are some known deficiencies:

 - This customization no longer (if it ever did) conforms with IEEE's conference format.
-It isn't too far off, but if you want to use it to submit to IEEE, it will almost surely be rejected.
+It isn't too far off, but if you use it to submit a paper to IEEE, the paper will almost surely be rejected.
 - Stylesheet did not work correctly with DocBook 1.72.0 transforms, but it did work with 1.69.1 or 1.70.x, and also appears to work correctly with releases after 1.76.1.